johnmosesman/talks/tulsa_tech_fest/2017/sql_database_and_you_outline.md

 # Structuring data for a relational database

+## Were' making a an app talk about it here

 ## How do we represent data?
 ### <Pic various ways to describe a person: bubbles, list, json, drawing>
 ### The database way: tables and rows (and schemas)